 Static Media owns The List.
 Static Media’s investors include Mark Cuban and the investment firm Greycroft.
 Advertising generates revenue.

 Analysis / Bias

 Overall, we rate The List Left-Center biased based on story selection that slightly favors the left.
-We also rate them Mixed for factual reporting due to a lack of transparency, sensationalized headlines and light promotion of pseudoscience.
-(D. Van Zandt 4/3/2020)
+We also rate them Mostly Factual in factual reporting due to sensationalized headlines and the light promotion of pseudoscience.
+(D. Van Zandt 4/3/2020) Updated (07/31/2022)

 Last Updated on October 8, 2022 by Media Bias Fact Check